KxSystems/docs/docs/interfaces/excel-client-for-q.md

 It is possible to have Excel display changing data dynamically using the RTD (real-time data) functionality.
 Charles Skelton has developed a RTD server for q.

 This server is a .NET application, and it communicates directly with a q Ticker Plant, or a chained ticker plant.
 The RTD feature allows real-time data coming in from the ticker plant to be displayed in Excel.
-The schema can be customised according to whatever table names and column names are present in the ticker plant.
+The schema can be customized according to whatever table names and column names are present in the ticker plant.

 ### Downloading